ybgskr12/Reforestation/README.md

-## I’m only familiar with 25 letters in the English language.
-I don’t know why.
+## What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.